Dockerizing My MERN App: 3 Days of Confusion Before It Finally Clicked

-Everyone talks about Docker like it's this magical solution that makes deployment easy.
-"Just containerize your app," they said.
-"It'll work the same everywhere," they said.
+“Just containerize your app,” they say.
+“It’ll run the same everywhere,” they promise.

-My First Dockerfile Was Terrible
+My First Dockerfile Was… Honestly Terrible

-Fifteen minutes later, I had a Docker image that was almost 2GB in size.
-When I finally ran it, the app crashed immediately with errors like “Cannot find module” — even though the packages were clearly installed.
+Fifteen minutes later, I had built a Docker image that was somehow almost 2GB in size.

 I checked package.json.